Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Related Work

-\textbf{QA Benchmarks for Score Understanding.} Currently, the research area has shown increasing interest in QA tasks for score understanding, which require more advanced forms of musical comprehension \citep{yue2024mmmu}.
-Notably, MusicTheoryBench \citep{yuan2024chatmusicianunderstandinggeneratingmusic} represents a systematic attempt to assess the competence of LLMs in music theory, evaluating performance across tasks that demand both music knowledge and reasoning.
+\textbf{QA Benchmarks for Score Understanding.} This area has attracted increasing interest in QA tasks for score understanding, which require more advanced forms of musical comprehension \citep{yue2024mmmu}.
+Notably, \mbox{MusicTheoryBench} \citep{yuan2024chatmusicianunderstandinggeneratingmusic} represents a systematic attempt to assess the competence of LLMs in music theory, evaluating performance across tasks that demand both music knowledge and reasoning.
 MusiXQA \citep{chen2025musixqaadvancingvisualmusic} evaluates VLMs in their ability to interpret musical scores represented as images.
 ZIQI-EVal \citep{li2024musicmaestromusicallychallenged} benchmarks LLMs on tasks of music comprehension and generation, with particular emphasis on their capacity to integrate contextual and cultural background knowledge.
 Furthermore, SSMR-Bench \citep{wang2025synthesizingsheetmusicproblems} introduces a synthetic data generation framework capable of producing both textual and visual question formats to support comprehensive evaluations of musical understanding.
+Recently, WildScore \citep{mundada2025wildscorebenchmarkingmllmsinthewild} introduces an in-the-wild benchmark that combines real score images with musicological multiple-choice questions (MCQs) sourced from public forums.